kstenerud/go-concise-encoding/ARCHITECTURE.md

 ### Code Generation

 The [codegen](codegen) directory contains all of the code to generate the more tedious parts of the library.
 To use it, simply run `go build` inside the [codegen](codegen) directory and then run `./codegen`.
 It will create/replace files in various places called `generated-do-not-edit.go`.
 To generate the Unicode character handling code, you'll also need the file `ucd.all.flat.xml` from https://www.unicode.org/Public/UCD/latest/ucdxml/ucd.all.flat.zip

+### Types

+The [types](types) directory contains the Concise Encoding types that are not present in the standard Go library:

+- UID
+- Media
+- Markup
+- Relationship

 ### Debug Helpers